Subscriber Status

 • To set its status to Terminated, select Terminate.

 Changing a subscription status to Terminated is a permanent and irreversible action.
-For more information, please refer to the Termination documentation.
+For more information, refer to the Termination documentation.

 2. From the list of subscribers, click the for the SIM you want to view, then click the Details button.